Leadership Foundation for Higher Education: History

-The organisation was established in 2004 by the UUK and SCOP (now known as GuildHE).
-It took over the function of the Higher Education Staff Development Agency (HESDA), based in Ingram House in Sheffield.
+The organisation was established in 2004 by Universities UK and SCOP (now known as GuildHE).
+It took over the function of the Higher Education Staff Development Agency, based in Ingram House in Sheffield.
 It was incorporated as a company in October 2003, and registered as a charity in February 2004.

 In March 2018, LFHE merged with the Equality Challenge Unit and the Higher Education Academy to form Advance HE.

 Structure

-It was situated in Holborn off the Grays Inn Road, near Chancery Lane tube station.
-It was funded by the four higher education funding bodies of the Higher Education Funding Council for England: Scottish Funding Council; Higher Education Funding Council for Wales; and the Department for Employment and Learning, Northern Ireland.
+LFHE had offices in Holborn, off the Grays Inn Road.
+It was funded by the four higher education funding bodies of the UK, namely the Higher Education Funding Council for England; the Scottish Funding Council; the Higher Education Funding Council for Wales; and the Department for Employment and Learning, Northern Ireland.

-The Leadership Foundation was a membership organisation and in 2014–15 there were 152 universities and higher education colleges in membership.
+The Leadership Foundation was a membership organisation and in 2014–2015 there were 152 universities and higher education colleges in membership.

 Function

-The Leadership Foundation delivered its work through programmes and events; institutional advice and consultancy and providing research on leadership, management and governance for higher education institutions.
+The Leadership Foundation delivered its work through programmes and events, institutional advice and consultancy, and providing research on leadership, management and governance for higher education institutions.
 It cooperated with a wide range of organisations and associations to do this.